Why come to our painting school?

 Stimulating ideas and teaching

 The small groups and the splendid setting give the ideal context for helping students to develop their personal creativity in the style and medium of their choice.

 “A magical place, good company, intensely stimulating ideas and teaching.
 I came to Montmiral to have my eyes stretched and I do not think I have ever looked so hard.” – Unity Couzens

 Unique specialist knowledge

-Before coming to S.W.
-France, the Course Director was the Cottrell Memorial Fellow at the University of Stirling, Scotland.
-He offers students the fruits of long years of research on how artists use their eyes when painting and drawing.
+Before setting up the Painting School here in S.W.
+France, the Course Director, Francis Pratt, was the Cottrell Memorial Fellow at the University of Stirling, Scotland.
+As a consequence, he is able to offer his students the fruits of his university research on how artists use their eyes when painting and drawing.
 His teaching integrates the positives from traditional artistic practices with game-changing ideas from science.
-The result is new and practical approaches to colour, light, illusory pictorial space, drawing from nature, shadows and shading, personal expression and creativity.
+The outcome is a wide range of new and practical approaches to subjects of fundamental importance in drawing and painting.
+Special knowledge is available on all aspects of colour in paintings, as well as on the depiction of light and space.
+Francis makes use of accuracy, not as an end in itself, but as a tool for looking in new ways.
+All subjects are taught in ways that have been shown, over nearly thirty years, to foster personal expression and creativity.

 “This course, with its application and explanation of the latest researches in both colour and line psychology, completely redefines and resolves the anomalies of what we see.
 The reference to proven research and the patient explanations of its implications with respect to how the brain receives and interprets information provides a fundamentally sound approach commonly lacking in other courses and literature.” – Iain McCowan

-Castelnau de Montmiral, S. W. France in the distance – The main studio windows of the Painting School can just be seen.
+Medieval hilltop town of Castelnau de Montmiral, S. W. France – The main studio windows of the Painting School are just visible.